-Disables users Use the NoFolderChangeFolder privilege to disable users from renaming folders and from folder actions changing folder attributes in the 5.3/6.0 desktop client.
+Disables users Use the NoFolderChangeFolder privilege to disable users from renaming folders and changing folder attributes in the 5.3/6.0 desktop client.

-NoFolderChangeFolder Syntax
+Syntax NoFolderChangeFolder

 Special The NoFolderChangeFolder privilege works only with Version Manager 5.3/6.0 projects.
-Consideration

-This privilege does not appear in the new desktop client.
+Consideration This privilege does not appear in the new desktop client.